Debo790/BigData2021/README.md

 python3 -W ignore osm_extractor.py --city [insert city/cities]
 ```

-Data will be stored in a GeoDataFrame (in a DB in a while).
+Data are stored in a local DB (Postgres).
 Easy to analyse in a Notebook at the moment.

 Next steps:
-- DB upload and configuration
+- DB upsert, maybe RDS
 - (Redis?)

 ### Strava